 Prior to students moving into the residence halls, residence hall staff will have checked to see that the rooms are in good condition.
 Each student is given an inventory card to note the condition of the room.
-When residence in the hall is terminated, a Resident Advisor will use the same card to determine any damage ‹normal wear and tear will be considered›.
+When residence in the hall is terminated, a Resident Advisor or Resident Director will use the same card to determine any damage (normal wear and tear will be considered).
 Each student is individually responsible for furniture, equipment and the general condition of his/her room.
-Failure to leave the room in the same general condition as when it was first occupied will result in the assessment of a damage charge.
+Failure to leave the room in the same general condition as when it was first occupied or failure to check out properly will result in the assessment of a damage charge.
 When checking out of the residence hall, students should use the following procedure:

 No refunds will be made unless this procedure is followed.

 CSC is not responsible for personal property that is lost, stolen or damaged.
 Large sums of money and other valuables should not be kept in the residence hall room.
 For purposes of insurance claims, it is recommended that the student file a police report for any theft.
-As an added security measure, students may fill out the personal property card provided by the RD.
-This card could assist law enforcement agencies in the event of a theft.
 Students may want to secure insurance for their personal property or check with their parents.
 In many cases home owner insurance policies will cover a student’s property.
 To provide maximum security for personal property, a room should be locked when unoccupied.
 Public signs are property of governmental agencies and those displayed in student rooms will be confiscated and returned to authorities.
+Students with signs in their rooms will be written up and disciplined as necessary.

 Residents of the room will be responsible for damages due to student negligence.
-Dart boards are not allowed in the student rooms (dart boards are available in the lounges of most residence halls).
+Dart boards are not allowed in the student rooms.
 Damages done to college property, except for that which is defined as normal wear and tear, may be billed to the student.
 Common area damages may be charged evenly to all students residing in that area if deemed necessary.

 Visitation hours are the times during which nonresidents of that hall may visit in the room.
 On Friday and Saturday nights the residence halls are open to visitors from 9:00 a.m. until 2:00 a.m. and on Sunday through Thursday from 9:00 a.m. to 12:00 midnight.
 Residents may invite overnight guests, provided accommodations are available and previous arrangements have been made with the Resident Director.
 Guests of the same sex may stay in the residence hall room with permission of the roommate and must be registered with the Residence Hall Director.